 Because of the sheer talent level of the Trojans, they're happy to live with that philosophy.

 "Offense wins games, but defense wins championships," Trojan center Mitch Stahl said.
-"This year, we're trying to win championships, and coach talks a lot about how we gotta get
+"This year, we're trying to win championships, and coach talks a lot

 "We're a very talented team, so as long as we play hard on defense, we're going to get our shots and get our points.
 But that doesn't come unless we play full court and just keep our opponents off the glass."

 Along with the full-court press defense, the Trojan offense will attempt to score more points in transition.
-With the likes of 6-foot-8 Stahl, 6-foot-6 Evason Ogbonna and 6-foot-5 Ryan Martin, Chambersburg should have no trouble with the
+With the likes of 6-foot-8 Stahl, 6-foot-6 Evason Ogbonna and 6-foot-5 Ryan Martin, Chambersburg should have

 "We're fortunate to be big inside, but we can also play outside," Gantz said.
 "I don't think it really matters.
 We'd rather have somebody play defensively and try to make up with us man-to-man, but if not, we can shoot from the outside."